NUSTEM-UK/Pi_config/README.md

 Process through [PiShrink](https://github.com/Drewsif/PiShrink) so the image is as small as possible for bulk writing.
 I'm running PiShrink via an Ubuntu virtual machine and a shared folder (VirtualBox, which is clunky but works.)

+    sudo pishrink.py [source] [dest]

+It's worth omitting the `[dest]` if it's already a converted copy of the `.dmg`, as the first step is a copy... which takes some time for a 32Gb card.

+(note: I'm working from a host/guest shared folder in a VirtualBox Ubuntu 18.10 machine.
+To read/write the shared folder without sudo permissions, I need to (in the Ubuntu guest OS):

+    sudo usermod -aG vboxsf <someuserID>

+and log out/in. )

 Boot from card, run `sudo raspi-config`, select 'Advanced options`, resize root file system, reboot.